ahirner/TabulaRazr/README.md

 Web App to extract and browse through tabular data using Flask.
 (c) Alexander Hirner 2016, no redistribution without permission.

+## Description

+Municipalities suffer from ill financed public infrastructure (e.g. Flint water scandal).
+A large part of this problem is caused by lack of transparency in the municipal bond market.
+To solve that, we extract financial data buried in pdf documents, aggregate them in comparable and tabular form, and thus enable officials to bargain better terms.
+This type of analysis has merit in many other verticals too.
+The data (>1000 docs) and NLP talent is there, now we need UI/UX and Open Data enthusiasts!

+## Technologies

+We use cortical.io / retina SDK API to generate embedding.
+We use IBM BlueMix to perform PDF to text conversion.

 ## Setup and run

     pip install -r requirements.txt